Strip club: Marketing

-In the U.S. city of Seattle, Washington, the city's Major League Baseball franchise, the Seattle Mariners, initially sued in King County Superior Court to prevent Dreamgirls cabaret from opening.
+In the city of Seattle, Washington, the city's Major League Baseball franchise, the Seattle Mariners, initially sued in King County Superior Court to prevent Dreamgirls cabaret from opening.
 The team's attorneys argued that the strip club's existence would adversely affect families that visit the stadium.
 The suit was dropped after the Mariners reached a compromise which included limits on outdoor advertising, window displays, and signs.
 The compromise specified that the clubs video screens would only show text on kids days at the stadium, and not images of strippers.
 In May 2010, there was public controversy because the club showed strippers on its large electronic display on "kids' day".
 Dreamgirls claimed that it is the team's responsibility to tell them when such a display is prohibited.

 Elite Cabaret, a Tempe city strip club, filed suit in 2007 against the City of Tempe in federal court.
 In the settlement that was reached, the two sides ended the legal wrangle amidst a host of stipulations.
 One clause is aimed at preventing the racy image promoted by strip clubs.
 The club is not allowed to depict the human body on the exterior of its building.
 Signs cannot say "nude", "topless", "girls" or similar words.
 The sign can only have the bar's name and terms like "cabaret" or "gentlemen's club".
 Strip club advertising and its associated controversy are not limited to the United States.
 In South Africa, well-known strip club chain Teazers generated media coverage and official complaints to the Advertising Standards Authority of South Africa (ASA) over its suggestive billboards.